Becoming You With Julie

 • Flavor improves with time.
 They’re good right away, but peak flavor comes after 24-48 hours in the fridge.

-How to Make Taqueria-Style Pickled Jalapenos and Carrots
+How to Make Pickled Jalapenos and Carrots

 Find the full recipe with measurements below in the recipe card.